BizShuk/NoteForTech/SoftwareEngineer/DeferExecution.md

 - No memory ahead
 - No potential file opening leak

+Patterns:

+- factory factory to generate property handler
+- strategy patten in each handler
+- visitor pattern to load file

 ## Enhance defer feature

 Let file close do in async backgroup